 ADUs, or small apartments built within existing single-family homes or existing accessory structures, are currently allowed by Special Permit through the Board of Appeals in Single Residence District "A," "C," and the Wayside Inn Historic Preservation Zone.
+The new ADU (Accessory Dwelling Unit) regulations issued by the Massachusetts Executive Office of Housing and Livable Communities (EOHLC) under the Affordable Homes Act simplify and standardize the process for creating ADUs across the state.
+These regulations promote the development of ADUs by easing zoning restrictions, reducing barriers such as parking requirements, and allowing ADUs to be built by-right in certain residential zones.
+The goal is to increase affordable housing options by enabling homeowners to add smaller, independent living units to their properties, which can serve as rental units, homes for family members, or affordable housing alternatives.

-Reducing hurdles on ADUs can ease the costs on incremental development within Sudbury that adheres to existing housing typologies.
-These smaller housing units can provide additional small-unit options within existing single-family neighborhoods, helping to meet growing regional and local housing needs for younger working professionals, empty-nesters, or older adults looking to downsize without significant changes in the character of these existing neighborhoods.
+These smaller housing units can provide additional small-unit options within existing single- family neighborhoods, helping to meet growing regional and local housing needs for younger working professionals, empty-nesters, or older adults looking to downsize without significant changes in the character of these existing neighborhoods.